-The auction house gets a percentage of each sale to offset their expenses for promotion of the event, securing the location, creating the listings, valuating the inventory, providing the entertainment, refreshment, processing the transfer of ownership, etc. all of which are designed to incentivize the buyer’s interaction.
+The auction house gets a percentage of each sale to offset their expenses for promoting the event, securing the location, creating the listings, valuating the inventory, providing the entertainment and refreshment, processing the transfer of ownership, etc., all of which are designed to incentivize the buyer’s interaction.

 The most successful platforms are focused, curated, monitored, and controlled.

-Let’s go back to the earlier example of a subject matter focused forum or chatroom.
-The success of that particular platform model is really dependent on the flywheel effect.
+Let’s go back to the earlier example of a subject matter-focused forum or chatroom.
+The success of that particular platform model is dependent on the flywheel effect.

-If the forum can start the wheel turning by offering knowledge as the primary value, the member base increases, and new members contribute more knowledge which creates more value to attract more members.
-The technology can expand rapidly to support growth, profits scale because there is more traffic to invite advertisers… and the wheel keeps turning.
+If the forum can start the wheel turning by offering knowledge as the primary value, the member base increases, and new members contribute more knowledge – which, in turn, creates more value to attract more members.
+The technology can expand rapidly to support growth, profits can scale because there is more traffic to invite advertisers, and the wheel keeps turning.

 More value = more visitors = healthier network = more profits.

-Also, as the volume increases costs tend to stabilize or even decrease on a per transaction or member basis, which is why it is often more expensive to have 200 members than 20,000.
+Also, as the volume increases, costs tend to stabilize or even decrease on a per transaction or per-member basis, which is why it’s often more expensive to have 200 members than it is to have 20,000.

 So, the best platforms must be tightly focused.
-They may address large audiences, and offer diverse products, but they need to be stay focused on their core audience and primary value proposition or the delicate balance needed to create a successful flywheel can be thrown off.
+They may address large audiences and offer diverse products, but they need to stay focused on their core audience and primary value proposition.
+Otherwise, the delicate balance needed to create a successful flywheel can be thrown off.

-There is a wildly organic, and difficult to control, element to platform businesses because they are driven by human involvement and interest.
-That interest can drift very easily and even push a platform away from the core market they set out to address, which can unlock new opportunities in some cases but destroy the platform in others.
-Which is why the best platforms enforce strict rules of engagement, curation of products or content, arbitration of disputes, monitoring of interactions, and great customer service support.
+There’s a wildly organic, difficult to control element to platform businesses because they’re driven by human involvement and interest.
+That interest can drift very easily and even push a platform away from the core market it set out to target, which can unlock new opportunities in some cases but destroy the platform in others.
+This is why the best platforms enforce strict rules of engagement, curate products or content, mediate disputes, monitor interactions, and provide great customer service support.

-Those tight guard rails maintain the focus of the platform and keep the primary audience, or audiences, engaged, thus preserving the flywheel and keeping the network healthy.
+Those tight guardrails maintain the platform’s focus and keep the primary audience – or audiences – engaged, thus preserving the flywheel and keeping the network healthy.

-The most successful platforms are focused on the experience of the network.
+The most successful platforms are focused on the network experience.

-As I mentioned earlier, the internet is crowded with derelict platforms, lists, databases, forums, and aggregators that failed to offer value or lost their way.
-Now these sites do little more than clutter up search results and squat on domains.
+As I mentioned earlier, the internet is crowded with derelict platforms, lists, databases, forums, and aggregators that failed to offer value or lost their way; these sites do little more than clutter up search results and squat on domains.

-Then there are the big failures, the ones that make it into business books and serve as the cautionary boogeymen for the next generation of digital entrepreneurs.
-Interestingly, and probably unsurprisingly, many of these failures are because they focused on the wrong strategy in their efforts to produce a certain network growth effect.
+Then there are the big failures – the ones that make it into business books and serve as the cautionary boogeymen for the next generation of digital entrepreneurs.
+Interestingly, and probably unsurprisingly, many of these failures were due to focusing on the wrong strategy in an effort to produce a certain network growth effect.

 Many platform failures focused on pricing as their key to success.

-It’s easy to launch a business with loss leader prices, build the brand, get the media buzzing and secure venture capital from frantic tech investors, but eventually you have to disrupt your own ecosystem because at some point you will inevitably need to raise prices.
+It’s easy to launch a business with loss leader prices, build the brand, get the media buzzing, and secure venture capital from frantic tech investors.
+But eventually, you’ll have to disrupt your own ecosystem because you’ll need to raise your prices at some point.

-The price differentiation gamble runs on a few assumptions:
+The price differentiation gamble runs on a few assumptions platform owners tell themselves:

-1 – We won’t need to raise prices because we’ll have so many members we can just introduce advertising.
+1 – We won’t need to raise prices because we’ll have so many members that we’ll be able to introduce advertising.

-2 – Members will value us so much they won’t care if we raise prices.
+2 – Members will value us so much that they won’t care if we raise prices.

-3 – Members won’t take advantage of our offering enough to create a loss.
+3 – Members won’t take advantage of our offer enough to create a loss.

-The problem is that all of these assume that your network will behave as expected and tolerate the change.
+The problem is that all of these assume that your network will behave as expected and tolerate changes.
 Great examples of price-based networks failing include MoviePass and Pandora.
 Both companies gambled on human nature and lost.

 Other platform businesses bet big on their brand and engagement to create and compel their network.
 The classic example of the dangers of heavy investment in your brand vs. understanding your network is pets.com.